Nikon FM: Design and construction

-For its time, the FM used a modern titanium-bladed, vertical-travel focal plane shutter capable of speeds from 1 second to 1/1000 of a second, plus bulb.
-Flash X-sync was at speeds up to 1/125th second.
+The FM uses a modern titanium-bladed, vertical-travel focal plane shutter capable of speeds from 1 second to 1/1000 of a second, plus bulb.
+Flash X-sync is at speeds up to 1/125th second.

 The body has dimensions of 89.5 mm height, 142 mm width, 60.5 mm depth and 590 g weight.
-It was available in two finishes; silver with black trim and all black.
+It is available in two finishes; silver with black trim and all black.

 Lens compatibility

 The FM accepts all Nikon F bayonet mount lenses, with certain limitations or exceptions.
 Full compatibility requires lenses that support the Automatic Maximum-Aperture Indexing (AI) specification.
 This includes most Nikon lenses manufactured after 1977.
 Pre-AI lenses can be used, but only with stop-down metering.

 Many newer Nikon and third-party F-mount lenses are also compatible.
 The only major exceptions are G-type Nikkor lenses, which have no aperture ring and thus no way of properly controlling exposure, and DX Nikkors, which do not resolve an image large enough to cover the 135 frame.
 All other AF Nikkor lenses will mount and be usable, but autofocus and Vibration Reduction (VR) will not be supported.

 Both IX Nikkor lenses, for Nikon's Advanced Photo System (APS) SLRs, and very old "invasive" Fisheye-Nikkor lenses from the 1960s must not be mounted on the FM, as their rear elements will damage the FM's reflex mirror.